yuriydobr/hello-karta/PITCHME.md

 Note:

-- automate
-- software delivery process
+- Automate the software delivery process
-- Once change, One artefact
+- One change, One artefact
 - Promoted through a single pipeline, deployed to many environments
 - -
 - Details